A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Experimental Setup

 \subsection{Dataset and Metrics}

-To curate data for the attribute-value extraction task, we make use of the product specifications that are provided by the sellers for product listings on IndiaMART\footnote{\url{https://www.indiamart.com}}.
-IndiaMART is India's largest online B2B marketplace, connecting 182M buyers with 7.7M suppliers and featuring over 102M different products and services.
-We use a set of \NumTrainingSamples{} examples for training models in this work.
+To curate data for the attribute-value extraction task, we make use of the product specifications that are provided by the sellers for product listings on IndiaMART.
+IndiaMART has \NumBuyers{} buyers, \NumSellers{} sellers, and features over \NumProducts{} different products and services.
+For the experiments in this paper, we limit our input exclusively to product titles and use a set of \NumTrainingSamples{} examples for training models.
 It comprises \NumUniqueAVPairs{} unique attribute-value pairs covering \NumAttr{} attributes.
 The category-wise distribution of products is presented in \Cref{fig:dist-chart}. \Cref{tab:top-5-attributes} lists the top-five attributes and provides a set of example values for each.
-Despite the large scale of attributes, only 40.7\% of the words of a product name are tagged on average with an attribute.
+Despite the large scale of attributes, only 40.7\% of the words of a product title are tagged on average with an attribute.
 This motivates us to build models designed for partially labeled data, where the present attribute-value pairs are reliable and of high quality but might lack the complete set of attribute-values.